Skip to header Skip to Content Skip to Footer

 • Confirmation of quorum

-• Reading of Conflict-of-Interest statement
+• Reading of the Conflict-of-Interest statement

 • Approval of the minutes